Samadhan360/Weather-App/README.md

 # Weather-App
-Simple Weather App to get temperature at real time.
+Weather App to get the temperature in real-time.